 - Designed to work with PowerPoint, PDF, Keynote, Prezi and Google Slides

-- UNIVERSAL COMPATIBILITY: optimized to work with Windows, Mac OS, iOS, Android, and leading...
+- The R500 is optimized to work with Windows, Mac OS, iOS, Android, and leading presentation software...

-- METER OPERATING RANGE: Move and present freely from as far as 20 meters (65 ft.) away.
-Perfect for...
+- Move and present freely from as far as 20 meters (65 ft) away.
+Perfect for medium to large-size...